≪ Go to our review of Hiking Boots - Women's

 Year after year, Salomon provides the outdoor industry with well-made, comfortable hiking boots and shoes, and this season is no exception.
 The Salomon X Ultra Mid II Gore-Tex hiking boots are an all-around great shoe.
 They are exceptionally cushioned, required very little time to break in, and held up on the rough and varied trails where we did our testing.
-These boots received some of our highest scores during the rigorous testing period, because they are a reliable choice for a hiking boot.
+These boots received some of our highest scores during the rigorous testing period because they are a reliable choice for a hiking boot.
 There is nothing that makes them stand out per se, but they stand up to our winners in all categories.
 For lighter hiking needs, Salomon also makes a shoe version of the X Ultra Mid 2.

 RELATED REVIEW: The Best Hiking Boots for Women of 2018

 Our Analysis and Hands-on Test Results

 The Salomon X Ultra Mid II are a very comfortable boot with an aggressive tread pattern and optimum water resistance, perfect for all-day hikes in wet conditions.